JujuAdams/Vinyl/docs/5.0/Terminology.md

 ### Queue

 Plays sound assets from an array one after another.
-If a sound asset is set to loop then the queue will hold on that looping asset until instructed to advance by calling [`VinylCue()`](Patterns).
+If a sound asset is set to loop then the queue will hold on that looping asset until instructed to advance by calling [`VinylQueueNext()`](Patterns).
 The queue itself can be set to loop, restarting the entire sequence from the start once playback reaches the end of the queue.

-### Blend
+### Multi

 Play sound assets from an array simultaneously.
-The blend parameter stored within the pattern can be set with [`VinylBlendSet()`](Patterns) and crossfades between assets.
+The blend parameter stored within the pattern can be set with [`VinylMultiBlendSet()`](Patterns) and crossfades between assets.

-!> Individual assets within a Blend pattern may fall out of sync.
-Do not rely on this pattern for audio synchronisation.

 &nbsp;